funwithflutter/lit_firebase_auth/README.md

 ```

 ### Standard Sign-in widget
-You can either create your own custom Sign-in widget, or make use of the standard built in one.
+You can either create your own custom sign-in widget, or make use of the standard built in one.
 To use the standard sign-in form with no changes:

 ```dart